Husqvarna chainsaws - powered by our users since 1959

 In 1926, the first electric chainsaw that would move to the production line was patented by Andreas Stihl.
 It was a heavy and bulky model, weighing in at 116 pounds.
 Troops brought the model to Europe in 1941.
 Before the end of World War II, all chainsaws were wheeled and had to be carried and used by two people.
 As aluminium alloys and other forged steel parts were developed, chainsaws began to get lighter and lighter.

-Once the chainsaw was brought to Europe, everything changed.
+Once gas-powered chainsaws were brought to Europe, everything changed.
 In 1959, Husqvarna launched its first chainsaw, the Husqvarna 90, and the rest is history as they say.

 Husqvarna 90 – Husqvarna’s first chainsaw, launched in 1959